 HACC staff shall develop (and revise when needed) operating procedures, systems, forms and methods designed to ensure that the policies set forth in this Administrative Plan are administered correctly, fairly and uniformly by all program staff.

-Section I. Special Conditions & Objectives of the Section 8 Program
+Section I. Special Conditions & Objectives of the HCVHCVP

-A. Objectives of Section 8 Programs
+A. Objectives of HCVHCVPs

 HACC’s objective in administering the Housing Voucher programs is to provide decent, safe and sanitary affordable housing to low-income Families otherwise unable to obtain adequate housing.
 The number of Families served is limited by the number of vouchers and funding available, HACC’s budget and the availability of adequate housing.

-The Section 8 Program provides participating Families with greater choice of housing opportunities by subsidizing rental payments to private Landlords.
+The HCVHCVP provides participating Families with greater choice of housing opportunities by subsidizing rental payments to private Landlords.
 Through this program, HACC helps low-income Families obtain quality housing within HACC’s geographical jurisdiction.

 Through program administration, HACC shall: